 Welcome to another month of simple farmhouse decor!
-In past months, I made a Simple Summer Farmhouse Centerpiece and a Mason Jar “Choose Joy” Display.
-This month, I made an Upcycled Frame and Wreath!!
+I’ve made a Simple Summer Farmhouse Centerpiece and a Mason Jar “Choose Joy” Display in the past months.Β This month, I made an Upcycled Frame and Wreath!!

 This crazy easy DIY sits atop the DIY Farmhouse Shelves I just blogged about a few weeks ago.
 I couldn’t be more excited that the decor for these shelves is finally coming along.

 Side note: I hope you guys love the simple farmhouse decor series.
-All of these projects you can make in an afternoon and are budget friendly.
-My goal is to make crafting and DIYing an attainable project and I’m so so excited to continue this series.
+All of these projects you can make in an afternoon and are budget-friendly.
+My goal is to make crafting and DIYing an attainable project, and I’m so so excited to continue this series.

 This little project started when my mom picked up a dingy old frame at a yard sale for $1.
 The frame begged for some lovin’ being a dirty gold color and lacking glass and backing.

-Little dingy frame sat on my living room shelves for many months before an idea came to mind.
+A little dingy frame sat on my living room shelves for many months before an idea came to mind.

 It needed paint.
 Why didn’t I think of that before??
-I think I hoped to magically fall in love with its old rustic chipping gold paint.
+I think I hoped to magically fall in love with its old rustic, chipping gold paint.
 You know I’m constantly rambling about loving the rustic, distressed look.
 I HAD to love the gold.

 Well, I didn’t.
 Busted!
-I guess I don’t love every distressed looking piece.
+I guess I don’t love every distressed-looking piece.

 Moral of this tangent story: use that paint, girl!
 Paint transforms everything.

-I painted (gasp!) the gold frame with Martha Stewart Vintage Decor Paint in Linen.
+I painted the gold frame with Martha Stewart Vintage Decor Paint in Linen.
 I love the intricate details of the frame and how the off-white color really makes it pop.

-{I actually used one of my kid’s paint brushes for this step.
+{I actually used one of my kid’s paintbrushes for this step.
 Don’t judge!!}

 The frame actually looked so pretty after two coats of paint that I considered leaving it like that.

-{{ I made a much larger DIY Farmhouse Wreath perfect for hanging in a doorway, if ya wanna check that out π }}
+{{ I made a much larger DIY Farmhouse Wreath perfect for hanging on the front door if ya wanna check that out :).
+For that one I simply attached the twine to the top edge of the door, where you can’t see it, using heavy-duty gorilla tape. }}

 Do you love how it turned out??